Homemade Mango Frooti Recipe (Fresh Mango Drink Like the Original)

 Smooth puree made.

-Pass this puree through a fine-mesh strainer.
+Step 10: Pass this puree through a fine-mesh strainer.

-passing the puree through a mesh strainer.
+Passing the puree through a mesh strainer.

-Serve over a few ice cubes.
+Step 12: Serve frooti mango drink over a few ice cubes.

 Ready mango frooti.